 Fortunately, such an integrated process model for service organizations can easily be made, based on a carefully constructed and consistent set of definitions.
 The USM process model is an extremely simple, comprehensive, integrated, non-redundant "end-to-end" process model for a service organization.
 All processes are singular and have a customer relevant output, all recorded activities occur once and only once, and they are especially meaningful if they are viewed from a workflow perspective that records a use case of a customer interaction.

-Requirements for a process
+The 10 USM design criteria for a process

 - A process model organizes the processes.

-- A process model includes all activities.
+- An integral process model includes all service management activities.

-- In an integrated process model, each activity only occurs once.
+- In an integrated process model, each activity occurs only once.

 The USM process model can easily be depicted on all practices that are used in common frameworks: think of ITIL, ASL, BiSL, COBIT, etc. With that application, all redundancies of those frameworks can then be fundamentally prevented, resulting in much more efficient management systems for exactly the same activities.